-- On the Easysoft ODBC-Access Driver machine, mount the remote directory/Windows share/Samba share where the .mdb file is stored. - OR - - Copy the .mdb file to the Easysoft ODBC-Access Driver machine.
+• On the Easysoft ODBC-Access Driver machine, mount the remote Windows share share where the .mdb file is stored.

+• Copy the .mdb file to the Easysoft ODBC-Access Driver machine.

 The Easysoft ODBC-Access Driver does not support Access Project files (.adb), which allow you to create an Access client front end to a SQL Server databases.
 If you need to access your SQL Server data from Linux or Unix, use the Easysoft ODBC-SQL Server Driver, which is available to download at: